-- Our Woman in Moscow: A most Anticipated Novel of Summer 2021 According to Bustle, Buzzfeed, and Shereads, about a woman in 1948 who goes missing with her family, presumably in Russia, and her sister who poses as the wife of counterintelligence agent in an effort to free them.
+- Our Woman in Moscow: A most Anticipated Novel of Summer 2021 According to Bustle, Buzzfeed, and SheReads, about a woman in 1948 who goes missing with her family, presumably in Russia, and her sister who poses as the wife of a counterintelligence agent in an effort to free them.

-- The Golden Hour: For fans of British royalty, this is a World War II-era Bahaman saga about the duke and duchess of Windsor, spies and traitors.
+- The Golden Hour: For fans of British royalty, this is a World War II-era Bahamian saga about the duke and duchess of Windsor, spies, and traitors.
 I loved the imagery of Nassau in this one.

 My top pick from Chanel Cleeton: Next Year in Havana

-Chanel Cleeton is known for writing historical fiction set primarily in Cuba.
+Chanel Cleeton is known for writing historical fiction book series set primarily in Cuba.
 She is really good at teaching you Cuban history while also creating suspense through strong female leads.

 You may also like these books by Chanel Cleeton: